Analysis | From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

 Moreover, they argue that Stefanik’s shift is quite similar to other House Republicans who once embraced the Reagan-Bush ideology and now reside squarely in Trump’s camp.

 Yet none of those House Republicans came from such elite traditional conservative roots.
-Stefanik’s resume reads like someone who was nurtured to be a younger version of Cheney.
+Stefanik’s résumé reads like someone who was nurtured to be a younger version of Cheney.

-Upon graduating in 2006 from Harvard, she secured a job in the White House as a domestic policy adviser and eventually served as a top aide to Joshua Bolten, George W. Bush’s chief of staff.
+Upon graduating in 2006 from Harvard University, she secured a job in the White House as a domestic policy adviser and eventually served as a top aide to Joshua Bolten, George W. Bush’s chief of staff.
 In the 2012 GOP presidential contest, Stefanik landed a job helping draw up the platform at the Republican National Convention that formally nominated Mitt Romney and went on to advise Ryan ahead of the vice-presidential debate.

 “I had the honor of watching how Paul would encourage his entire team to understand the power of ideas and to raise our gaze,” she told the young Republican crowd in March 2016, deploying a Ryan catch phrase for civility in politics.

-In that speech, she credited Ryan with standing behind her in 2014 race, particularly the tough primary contest — which was aided by about $800,000 in ads that pummeled her opponent from a super PAC that was run by top advisers to the Bush and Romney presidential campaigns.
+In that speech, she credited Ryan with standing behind her in the 2014 race, particularly the tough primary contest — which was aided by about $800,000 in ads that pummeled her opponent from a super PAC that was run by top advisers to the Bush and Romney presidential campaigns.

 “She is a person of integrity.
 Every campaign is different, but values don’t change,” Romney said in endorsing her just before the primary.